MBII-Galactic-Conquest/godfinger/plugins/shared/RTV/README.md

 ### `floodProtection`
 - **Description**: Configuration for flood protection.
   - `enabled`: Whether flood protection is enabled.
-If `true`, each player will have a timer set to `seconds` seconds every time they say a command.
+If `true`, each player will have a timer set to `seconds` seconds every time they say a command, during which they may not issue other commands.
+Timers are per player, so all players can use the plugin simultaneously without waiting.
+  - `soft` : If set to true, only enforces flood protection on the last command sent.
+This may help with usability but it will also make it easier for players to spam chat by alternating commands.
   - `seconds`: Time window in seconds for flood protection checks.
   - **Example**:
     ```json
     "floodProtection" : {
         "enabled" : true,
+        "soft" : false,
         "seconds" : 1.5
     }
     ```